 Using Fiction-writing Techniques to Craft a Memoir

 Readers sometimes divide themselves into staunch fiction or non-fiction enthusiasts.
-But one thing we can agree on is that every reader wants a good book: writing that is satisfying, holds their attention, and keeps them reading – whether that’s a prize-winning novel, the latest Trump biography, or an inspirational memoir.
+But one thing we can agree on is that every reader wants a good book: writing that is satisfying, holds their attention, and keeps them reading – whether that’s a prize-winning novel, the latest presidential biography, or an inspirational memoir.

 Does a successful memoir have to be written by a famous person?